mozmeao/snippets-service/docs/developing.rst

 probably Nightly as well.

-So, for example, if you wanted to support Firefox 26 and up, and the latest version was Firefox 30, you'd test Firefo 26, 28, 30, and Nightly.
+So, for example, if you wanted to support Firefox 26 and up, and the latest version was Firefox 30, you'd test Firefox 26, 28, 30, and Nightly.

 What should I test for?
 ^^^^^^^^^^^^^^^^^^^^^^^